dbushell/dbushell.com/src/data/pages/about.md

 slug: about
 title: 'About David Bushell'
 ---
-Based in the UK, near Manchester, I design, build, and consult upon all things web for small (and large) businesses, start-ups, individuals, and fellow web agencies, all over the world.
+Based in the UK, near Manchester, I design, build, and consult upon all things web.
+I freelance for businesses, start-ups, individuals, and fellow web agencies, all over the world.

 <p class="Image Image--basic">
   <img